Dr. Mary T. Dooley Map Library

 The Dr. Mary T. Dooley Map Library is located in the southeast corner of Memorial Library on the first floor.
 There is a wealth of geographic information including maps, atlases, aerial photographs, and much more.

-Most materials in the Map Library are available for checkout for three weeks.
+You can checkout most materials in the Map Library.
+Our checkout periods determine how long you may borrow items.
 A portion of the atlases cannot be checked out.
 These atlases are labeled “For Reference” on the inside cover.

 Reference help is available at the Maps Desk in the Dr. Mary T. Dooley Map Library or by phone (507-389-1288) from 7:30 a.m. to 4:00 p.m. daily.
 Outside of these hours, help is available at the Reference Desk on the first floor of the library, by phone (507-389-5958), or through our Ask a Librarian feature.